 “I got pointed in the direction of the Plumbing Academy, and it didn’t take me long to make the decision to book onto the course.”

-Keith, who is married to Caroling, 41, and has two teenage children – Nelly, 13, and Rio, 15, said that being made redundant was definitely a blessing in disguise.
+Keith, who is married to Caroline, 41, and has two teenage children – Nelly, 13, and Rio, 15, said that being made redundant was definitely a blessing in disguise.

 He said: “The plumbing course was great and I was in a class of only eight and about half of them were retrainers like me.
 The tutors were brilliant and didn’t treat us like students at all.”

-He obtained a City and Guilds Certificate in plumbing and a NVQ Level 2 and is now working for Kiwi Plumbing and Heating, in Eastbourne, and gaining experience in the plumbing industry.
+He obtained his domestic plumbing certificate and an NVQ Level 2 and is now working for Kiwi Plumbing and Heating, in Eastbourne, gaining moreg experience in the plumbing industry.

 He said: “I know I will be earning way over the salary of my old job at the plumbing merchants.
 In a few years I will have my own business and the sky is the limit really – I know there’s plenty of work out there and people are always going to need good plumbers.